-Intended Use of Garmin City Navigator (CNNT) and Garmin Topo
+Intended Use of Garmin City Navigator (CNNT) and Garmin TOPO

-Garmin is distinctly aware of these two products differences and has conceived, created and deployed these products with specific end uses in mind.
+Garmin is distinctly aware of these two mapping products differences and has conceived, created and deployed these products with specific end uses in mind.
 The same can be said for their aviation and ocean mapping products.

-City Navigator is intended to be used anywhere there are roads.
-Whether its off road or on, the product usually lists any road from a simple dirt trail, fire road, county road, private property road all the way up to interstate freeways.
-At some point, off road riders assumed that since the product is named City Navigator it must be intended to be used mainly on city and commonly used roads.
+Garmin City Navigator (CNNT) is intended to be used anywhere there are roads.
+Whether its off road or on, City Navigator typically lists any road from a simple dirt trail, fire road, county road, private property road all the way up to interstate freeways.
+At some point, off road riders assumed that since the product is named City Navigator it must be intended to be used mainly on city streets or paved roads.
 That would be a mistake.
-The product is positioned to be routable, updated quarterly and be used by most street or road oriented Gamins'.
-The actual product of choice for off road motorcycle riding or adventure riding would be City Navigator regardless of what country its created for.
-According to Garmin, "City Navigator NT gives you everything you need to travel on the road.
-They go on to add, "It includes MapSource® software for Windows® to transfer waypoints, routes and tracks between your computer and your device".
-If one is to thoroughly understand and accept this premise for on and off road adventuring, they would choose CNNT in all but the most odd or extreme situations.
-In most situations, Garmin Topo isn't necessary and is not recommended to be used by the off road community.
-The community has erroneously assumed that the Garmin Topo product MUST have better detail for off road adventuring.
+The product is positioned to be routable, updated quarterly and be used by any Garmin that has the technical certification to utilize routable mapping.
+The actual product of choice for off road navigating would be Garmin City Navigator (CNNT) regardless of what country its created for.
+According to Garmin, "City Navigator (CNNT) gives you everything you need to travel on the road.
+They go on to add, "It includes MapSource® or Basecamp® software for Windows® to transfer waypoints, routes and tracks between your computer and your device".
+If one is to thoroughly understand and accept this premise for on and off road adventuring, they would choose Garmin City Navigator (CNNT) in all but the most odd or extreme situations.
+In most situations, Garmin TOPO isn't necessary and is not recommended to be used by the off vehicle or off road motorcycle community.
+These communities have erroneously assumed that the Garmin TOPO product MUST have better detail for off road adventuring.
 That would be incorrect.
-Garmin City Navigator is the product of choice when riding on roads.
+Garmin City Navigator (CNNT) is the product of choice when navigating any roads.

-Garmin Topo - According to Garmin, "The TOPO map series provides detailed topography including terrain contours, elevations, geographical points, even 3-D terrain shading on compatible devices."
-While Topo does include information on, "interstates, state highways, local roads and trails" it is designed to use those roads to get around to general areas and not be routinely updated and routable as Garmin City Navigator.
+Garmin TOPO is intended to be used while hiking or hunting.
+According to Garmin, "The TOPO map series provides detailed topography including terrain contours, elevations, geographical points, even 3-D terrain shading on compatible devices."
+While TOPO does include information on, "interstates, state highways, local roads and trails" it is designed to use those roads to get from place to place.
+As it is not routinely updated as Garmin City Navigator, it should be used primarily for hiking, hunting and general outdoor work.
 When referring to trails, Garmin means walking trails, bike trails and hiking trails.
 The off road community has misinterpreted this to be automobile or motorcycle trails.
-The Topo product shines at showing elevations, features and natural characteristics.
+The TOPO product shines at showing elevations, features and natural characteristics.
 We encourage users to confirm for themselves.
-When speaking to Garmin technical representatives, ask about using Topo in your car or motorcycle as the primary product to get around country roads with and you might hear a long silence.
-They will eventually suggest CNNT and correctly position Topo to its intended use.
+When speaking to Garmin technical representatives, ask about using TOPO in your car or motorcycle as the primary product to get around country roads with and you might hear a long silence.
+They will eventually suggest Garmin City Navigator (CNNT) and correctly position TOPO with its intended use.